funpopgen/veqtl-mapper/index.md

 # veqtl-mapper

 Genetic loci which are associated with the variance, rather than the mean, of a trait are known as v-eQTL.
 These can indicate the presence of genetic interactions, gene-environment interactions, parent of origin effects, linkage with mean effect variants, or canalisation.
 This package provides a tool for discovering these loci affecting molecular phenotypes.
+A paper accompanying this software can be found [here](https://doi.org/10.1093/bioinformatics/btx273).

 ***